Neelagiri (film)

-Neelagiri (English: The Blue Mountain, in reference to the town Neelagiri) is a 1991 Malayalam film directed by I. V. Sasi and written by Ranjith, starring Mammootty, Sunitha, Madhoo, M. G. Soman, Anju and Srividya.
+Neelagiri (English: The Blue Mountain, in reference to the town Neelagiri) is a 1991 Malayalam film directed by I. V. Sasi and written by Ranjith, starring Mammootty, Madhoo, Sunitha, M. G. Soman, Anju and Srividya.
 The music was composed by M. M. Keeravani, credited as Maragathamani.
 The film was a box-office hit.

 Soundtrack

 The film's soundtrack was composed by M. M. Keeravani, with lyrics by P. K. Gopi.